containerd/nerdctl/docs/ipfs.md

 ### Encryption

 You can distribute [encrypted images](./ocicrypt.md) on IPFS using OCIcrypt.
-Please see [`/docs/ocycrypt.md`](./ocicrypt.md) for details about how to ecrypt and decrypt an image.
+Please see [`/docs/ocicrypt.md`](./ocicrypt.md) for details about how to encrypt and decrypt an image.

 Same as normal images, the encrypted image can be pushed to IPFS using `ipfs://` prefix.